METS-Programme/ugandaemr-usermanual/program-workflows/how-to-enter-recency-data.md

-##HOW TO ENTER RECENCY DATA WITHIN THE HTS CLIENT CARD
+## How To Enter Recency Data Within The Hts Client Card

-###Accessing the HTS client card for an existing or new patient in the EMR
+### Accessing the HTS client card for an existing or new patient in the EMR

 1. Search for the given patient or create a new patient